junxit/us-congress-bills-114/bill.md

   - **(1)** in paragraph (1), by striking “As a condition” and inserting “Subject to paragraph (6), as a condition”; and
   - **(2)** by adding at the end the following:
     > - **(6)** *Waiver of non-Federal share*
-    >   - **(A)** *In general* Upon request by a recipient organization, and in accordance with this paragraph, the Administrator may waive, in whole or in part, the requirement to obtain non-Federal funds under this subsection for counseling and training activities of the recipient organization carried out using financial assistance under this section for a fiscal year.
-The Administrator may not waive the requirement for a recipient organization to obtain non-Federal funds under this paragraph for more than a total of 2 consecutive fiscal years.
+    >   - **(A)** *In general* Upon request by a recipient organization an eligible entity, and in accordance with this paragraph, the Administrator may waive, in whole or in part, the requirement to obtain non-Federal funds under this subsection for counseling and training activities of the recipient organization eligible entity carried out using financial assistance under this section for a fiscal year.
+The Administrator may not waive the requirement for a recipient organization an eligible entity to obtain non-Federal funds under this paragraph for more than a total of 2 consecutive fiscal years.
     >   - **(B)** *Considerations* In determining whether to waive the requirement to obtain non-Federal funds under this paragraph, the Administrator shall consider—
-    >     - **(i)** the economic conditions affecting the recipient organization;
+    >     - **(i)** the economic conditions affecting the recipient organization eligible entity;
-    >     - **(ii)** the impact a waiver under this clause would have on the credibility of the women's business center program under this section;
+    >     - **(ii)** the impact a waiver under this clause paragraph would have on the credibility of the women's business center program under this section;
-    >     - **(iii)** the demonstrated ability of the recipient organization to raise non-Federal funds; and
+    >     - **(iii)** the demonstrated ability of the recipient organization eligible entity to raise non-Federal funds; and
-    >     - **(iv)** the performance of the recipient organization.
+    >     - **(iv)** the performance of the recipient organization eligible entity.
     >   - **(C)** *Limitation* The Administrator may not waive the requirement to obtain non-Federal funds under this paragraph if granting the waiver would undermine the credibility of the women's business center program under this section.
-    > - **(7)** *Solicitation* Notwithstanding any other provision of law, a recipient organization may—
+    > - **(7)** *Solicitation* Notwithstanding any other provision of law, a recipient organization an eligible entity may—
-    >   - **(A)** solicit cash and in-kind contributions from private individuals and entities to be used to carry out the activities of the recipient organization under the project conducted under this section; and
+    >   - **(A)** solicit cash and in-kind contributions from private individuals and entities to be used to carry out the activities of the recipient organization eligible entity under the project conducted under this section; and
     >   - **(B)** use amounts made available by the Administration under this section for the cost of such solicitation and management of the contributions received.
     > - **(8)** *Excess non-Federal dollars* The amount of non-Federal dollars obtained by an eligible entity that is above the amount that is required to be obtained by the eligible entity under this subsection and is not used as matching funds for purposes of implementing the women's business center program under this section shall not be subject to the requirements of part 200 of title 2, Code of Federal Regulations, or any successor thereto.